Aryalexa/42-push_swap/README.md

 - Logical thinking, project organization, case discerning.
 - Data Structures: stack, deque (Deques are great, with them we can represent others as stack, queue, ...)
 - Sorting/searching algorithms.
 In this project approach a binary search will be used.
-- C structs, C Enums, C Pointers
+- C structs, C Enums, C Pointers, using functions as parameters.

 Table of Contents
 - Push swap Problem